fchichorro/Linepithema_humile/README.md

 ## TODO

-- update my_data file with egg incubation times, larval and pupal period duration at different temperatures from NewelBarber1913
-- (time allowing):search for larval length-weight and time-length relationships from the literature - maybe within Laurent Keller's publications from the 80-90s
+- (time allowing): search for larval length-weight and time-length relationships from the literature - maybe within Laurent Keller's publications from the 80-90s
--

-## Questions/issues
+## Issues

 - AmPeps not creating the 4 source files